5.4 Eligibility Requirements for Subsidized Permanent Custody (SPC)

 1. Be a non-parental relative or fictive kin of a child who is eligible for assistance;

-2. Meet the requirements to be a relative or fictive kin foster home.
-Please refer to chapter SOP Chapter 12 for relative fictive kin foster parent requirements; and
+2. Meets the requirements to be a relative or fictive kin foster home.
+Please refer to SOP Chapter 12 for relative, fictive kin foster parent requirements; and

 3. Have a strong commitment to permanently care for the child(ren).

-3. Provides the SPC Handbook and DPP-1257P Preliminary Agreement to Accept SPC to the relative fictive foster family.
+5. Provides the SPC Handbook and DPP-1257P Preliminary Agreement to Accept SPC to the relative fictive foster family.
 If the relative fictive foster home signs the DPP-1257P, a designated regional staff completes the Subsidized Permanent Custody (SPC) Determination Worksheet.
+A child may be eligible for SPC if a sibling has met the six (6) month requirement for foster/adoption maintenance payments or already has an SPC agreement in place.
+If it has been determined that extenuating circumstances exist, and the relative agrees on the appropriateness of the arrangement for the siblings.

 Footnotes